 The Council will provide a grant allocation for organisers that can be used to subsidise the costs of hosting and delivering events that attract both UK & international tech businesses and employers, talent, investors and the tech diaspora to Glasgow.

-A grant up to a maximum value of £15K per annum is available to support eligible organisers with the costs of delivering a tech ecosystem-focused event against set criteria with a view to showcasing the indigenous tech ecosystem to a wider audience.
+A grant up to a maximum value of £15K per annum is available to support eligible organisers with the costs of delivering a tech ecosystem-focused event against set criteria with a view to showcasing the regional tech ecosystem to a wider audience.

 This subsidy focuses specifically on activity and events physically located within the Glasgow City boundary.
 As such, it is designed to support professional projects and applications will not be considered for purely social events.